Buffalo at Yellowstone National Park

 VIPs come from all over the world to help preserve and protect America’s natural and cultural heritage for the enjoyment of this and future generations.
 Volunteers of all ages give of their time and expertise to help achieve the National Park Service mission.”

 What do volunteers do?

 The opportunities are endless!
 Each Park has its own special needs — you may work in a gift shop, as a guide, caretaker, campground host, or at a research library.
 Help is needed clearing trails, maintaining vehicles and program development.
 Some locations have jobs assisting researchers with plant, animal and weather data or at archaeological sites.

 Where do volunteers stay?

 Many Parks are isolated, so housing is provided for volunteers.
-Depending on the Park, volunteers accomodations include fully furnished houses, volunteer villages, seasonal homes, dorms, bunkhouses or RV and camp sites.
+Depending on the Park, volunteers accommodations include fully furnished houses, volunteer villages, seasonal homes, dorms, bunkhouses or RV and camp sites.

 What is expected of volunteers?

 In exchange for housing, volunteers work at least 20 hours a week.
 Some Parks ask for more, others allow splitting those hours between a couple sharing facilities.
 Volunteers are expected to attend training sessions to learn about the area they’ll be working in.
 For us, that’s an additional perk!

 The National Parks Service has an online search of volunteer opportunities here: http://www.nps.gov/gettinginvolved/volunteer/opportunities.htm

 A list of State Parks and volunteer information: